IgniteUI/igniteui-angular/src/navbar/README.md

 igx-navbar
 ----------

-**igx-snackbar** is position on top and represents current state and enables a user defined action.
+**igx-navbar** is position on top and represents current state and enables a user defined action.

 #Usage